 The latest news from the British Academy.

-Leading scholars in the humanities and social sciences were recognised in the Queen’s Birthday Honours list for their contribution to scholarship and national life.
+Three Fellows of the British Academy were recognised in the Queen’s Birthday Honours for their contribution to scholarship and national life.

 Yes, I wish to receive regular emails from the British Academy about the work of the organisation which may include news, reports, publications, research, affiliate organisations, engagement, projects, funding, fundraising and events.